 This article will provide you with some resources which will help you with assembling your first robot.

-Note: Throughout this article, you will find links to other Knowledge Base articles and resources that will provide more detailed information about each of the subjects.
+Note: Throughout this article, you will find links to other VEX Library articles and resources that will provide more detailed information about each of the subjects.

 As you start to unpack your VEX V5 Kit, the first thing that becomes obvious is — there are a lot of parts.
 The first steps to success are to identify these parts and organize the parts.